 Football can be a great way for athletes of all ages to build strength, speed and coordination.
 Due to the contact and high speed nature of the sport, injuries can occur.
 It is important for athletes, parents, and coaches to work together to make the sport as safe as possible for all those who participate.

-Preventing injury for football
+Preventing football injuries

 Good tackling form is important to lessen the chance of major injury during football participation.
-Poor tackling techniques such as helmet-to-helmet hits and “spearing” can cause significant injury such as concussion, neck fractures, or even paralysis.
+Poor tackling techniques such as helmet-to-helmet hits and “spearing” can cause significant injuries such as concussion, neck fractures, or even paralysis.
 USA Football provides guidance for coaches, parents, and athletes on safety issues pertaining to football as well as discussions on appropriate tackling form.
 Heads Up Tackling Video

 Properly fitting helmets and shoulder pads are important for player safety, however, even fitted helmets and safety equipment used during football does not fully prevent injury.
 To ensure the properly fitted sports equipment, it is important to follow the recommendations of the manufacturer.
 USA Football provides fitting guides and for the most commonly used brands.